AlessandroCaroti/shepherd-bot/readme.md

 ## Acknowledgements

-The base for this repository was [wolbot by Osir](https://github.com/osir/wolbot).
-Backwards compatibility is not kept, but the version numbering is, so the first official version of Shepherd is 3.0
+The base for this repository was [shepherd-bot by schrer](https://github.com/schrer/shepherd-bot).